Smebra/ADVANCED-Solana-Raydium-Sniping-Bot/README.md

 ![](readme/logo.jpg)

-**Smebra the Solana SPL Token Sniper Bot**
+## **Smebra the ADVANCED Solana Raydium Token Sniper Bot (Updated December 2025)**

 SMEBRA The ADVANCED Solana Sniping Bot, made for ultra-fast token trading on Raydium liquidity pools (USDC/SOL).
 Features include automated buy/sell, take profit (TP), stop loss (SL), rug pull check, liquidity and renounce checks.
 Designed for fast trading on the Solana blockchain, ensuring precision, speed, and profitability for every transaction.

-**Why Smebra?**
+## **Why Smebra?**
+Smebra is the ONLY ORIGINAL, LASTEST, tool for highest-speed token trading on Solana.
+Unlike outdated or lower-quality imitators, this bot is added with the latest optimizations and features to ensure top-tier performance.

-Smebra listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
+It listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.

 - `WSOL Snipe`